Several years ago I was asked by a friend if I celebrate Christmas any differently as a Catholic as opposed to when I was Protestant.

 3. Advent calendar with chocolate.

-It makes the days of Advent fun and something special.
-(And provides another opportunity to fight over whose turn it is to open the little door to eat the chocolate:)
+It makes the days of Advent fun and special.
+(And provides another opportunity to fight over whose turn it is to open the little door to eat the chocolate:).

-4. It’s a little late now, but every year we really celebrate St. Nicholas' Feast Day (Dec.
+4. Every year we really celebrate St. Nicholas' Feast Day (Dec.
 6).

 5. A few times we’ve had the kids each pick a charity for us to donate to.